 - We have donated flag poles in Renton.

 - We donated a memorial on the Cedar River in Renton to those who have been lost at sea while serving our country.

-- The woman in our Auxiliary sew and tie lap robes, makes ditty bags. stuff neck pillows, make wheel chair bags, wrap gifts and other things for the VA Hospital patients in Seattle.
+- The women in our Auxiliary sew and tie lap robes, makes ditty bags. stuff neck pillows, make wheel chair bags, wrap gifts and other things for the VA Hospital

 And many more...